 I finally decided to start quilting around 2007 by taking classes at The City Quilter in New York City.
 Well it wasn’t long before I was hooked.
 I soon started going to “summer camp” attending Quilting by the Lake – and this has become annual summer tradition.

 In 2010 I entered the McCalls Design Star competition and I was one of the 8 finalists.
 Soon after that I began having patterns published in various magazines and also began designing patterns for various fabric companies.
 In 2011 I was chosen by HandiQuilter to be part of their advertising campaign.
-I have most recently designed patterns for Stof Fabrics from Denmark.
-I designed quilts for the Stof booth at the 2017 & 2018 H&H Trade Show in Cologne Germany.
+In 2015 I was part of the Aurifil Design Team and designed a block for the month of April.
+You can download that pattern HERE.
+I have most recently designed patterns for Stof Fabrics from Denmark for the their stall at the 2017 & 2018 H&H Trade Show in Cologne Germany.
 Both of these quilts patterns were subsequently published in the German Magazine Patchwork Professional

-In the fall of 2016, my book A New Spin on Drunkard’s Path from C&T Publishing was published by .
+In the fall of 2016, my book A New Spin on Drunkard’s Path from C&T Publishing was published.
 The quilts in this book are truly representative of my style – Traditional Quilting with a Modern Flair.